rhinoed/CIT93-Fall23-pub/w10/README.md

 }
 ```
 #### REST Operator
-I decided that in my code the `cfpObjectConstrutor()` mande the most sense to use the rest operator on for this assignment.
-It is not something that I am likly to keep in the code.
+I decided that in my code the `cfpObjectConstrutor()` made the most sense to use the rest operator on for this assignment.
+It is not something that I am likely to keep in the code.

 ```js
 export const cfpObjConstrutor = function(...params){ // object properties